ProtoSoftware/proto/README.md

 To see all configuration options for Proto run `proto config -h`

 ## Installation Methods
+The following packages are required to use Proto: `tar`.

 ### APT Package Manager
 If you are using an Ubuntu-derivative system then use this installation method.